markgene/blog/content/post/2019-11-15-get-it-organized.md

 * For a topic in data science, such as linear regression or regression diagnostics, divide it into three or more sections: theory, R implementation, Python implementation, or implementation in other languages or ecosystem such as Spark.

 * For packages or libraries, archive personal notes by language and package, one folder one package.
 For example, `lm` package in R will be a directory of `R/lm`; `numpy` of Python will be `Python/numpy`.
 The notes should be in the most popular and/or convenient format.
 For example, R will be Rmarkdown; Python will be Jupyter book or `rst` format.
 Markdown format could be a choice of general purpose.
+Meanwhile, archive simple notes and comments in Blogdown objects.